Jizen0x01/Xero-API-Bot/README.md

       ```

 2. **Bot Setup:**
-   - Copy and paste the provided bot code into a Python file (e.g., `main.py`).
+   - Copy and paste the provided bot code into a Python file (e.g., `main.py`) or just download it.

 3. **Replace Bot Token and Xero API Keys:**
    - Open the `main.py`, `cogs/player_clan.py` files